-Retailers are of course interested in being able to sell their goods, or even digital goods such as Non-Fungible Tokens, within the Metaverse.
+It’s not just tech companies that want a metaverse.
+Retailers are of course interested in being able to sell their goods, or even digital goods such as NFTs, within the Metaverse.
 Game companies and esports teams and individuals are interested in using the Metaverse to create more immersive, exciting and accessible gaming experiences not just for the players, but the viewers too.

 What Will The Impact Of The Metaverse Be In Gaming?

-Games such as Roblox and Fortnite have been credited with promulgating the notion of a Metaverse within the gaming community and while that is true to a certain extent, the impact of the Metaverse in gaming will be felt not just across a small number of games, but across every game.
+Games such as Roblox and Fortnite have been credited with promulgating the notion of a Metaverse within the gaming community and while that is true to a certain extent, the impact in gaming will be felt not just across a small number of games, but across every game.

-Not only will players and viewers gain a more immersive experience (the feeling of actually being there to watch, or competing from a first-person perspective), but by the integration of ecommerce and the proliferation of Non-Fungible Tokens (NFTs) and other collectables in the Metaverse, people will be able to interact with and support their favourites in other ways.
+Not only will players and viewers gain a more immersive experience (the feeling of actually being there to watch, or competing from a first-person perspective), but by the integration of eCommerce and the proliferation of Non-Fungible Tokens (NFTs) and other collectables in the Metaverse, people will be able to interact with and support their favourites idols and players in new ways.

-Of course, the technology required to achieve this, not to mention the changes needed to be made to games to make them more “Metaverse-compliant”, will need to be made.
+Of course, the technology required to achieve this, not to mention the changes needed to make games more “Metaverse-compliant”, still need to be made.
 But industry experts feel that we are on the brink of making just such a step.

-Essentially, the ultimate aim is for the Metaverse to allow gamers to feel as if they are part of a real game, albeit digitised and for those watching on, to be able to feel as if they are in the crowd at the event and able to interact with others watching, vendors at the virtual-stadium etc, as they would in the real world.
+Essentially, the ultimate aim is to allow gamers to feel as if they are part of a real game, albeit digitised and for those watching on, to be able to feel as if they are in the crowd at the event and able to interact with others in the audience and with vendors at the virtual-stadium, as they would in the real world.

 However, there is one issue here that does strike as being somewhat paradoxical to the nature of what a Metaverse should truly be.